lolzio5/Team05-RISCV-Final/README.md

 <br>

 **Table (2.3.1)** Shows the definition of the enum InstructionTypes.
-This enum was used to store the type of instruction executing as decoded by the control unit.
+This enum was used to store the type of instruction executed as decoded by the control unit.
 Using this enum made the modules easier to understand as the viewer could easily tell what specific instruction would trigger a given set of outputs.

 **Table (2.3.2)** : Enum - InstructionTypes Definition